Latvia men's national basketball team

 The Latvia men's national basketball team (Latvijas basketbola izlase) represents Latvia in international basketball.
 They are organized and run by the Latvian Basketball Association.
 Latvia has reached the European Basketball Championship 15 times, with their ultimate success occurring during the inter-war period, when they became the first team to win the tournament in 1935.
 Four years later, they had another impressive run to come away with the silver in 1939.
-Although after 1939, Latvia were forced to suspend their national team operations, due to the Occupation of the Baltic states during World War II.
+Although after 1939, Latvia were forced to suspend their national team operations, due to the Occupation of the Baltic states.
 Latvia regained independence in 1991, with their national team taking part in international competition once again a year later.

 History

 Origins of the team

 On 26 November 1923, the Latvijas Basketbola Savienība was founded, earlier than most basketball federations from other countries.

 On 29 April 1924, Latvia played their first international game versus Estonia, winning it 20–16.

 In the winter of 1924, the first men's basketball championship was held, while the first women's championship was organized in 1933.

 Latvians, like their Baltic neighbors Lithuanians and Estonians, also began playing basketball in the 1920s, quickly rising as the strongest of the Baltic teams.
 On 13 December 1925 in Riga, when the Lithuanian national team played their first international game.
 Latvia easily swept them with the score of 41–20.
 Later on, Latvia continued to dominate the future three-times European champions as well (41–29 and 123–10).
 In fact, Latvia had one of the world's strongest national basketball teams.
 The first Latvian teams consisted of students and pupils, who were trained by coaches of the American YMCA (Young Men's Christian Association).

 Latvia also was one of the eight countries which signed the founding act of FIBA on 18 June 1932 in Geneva, along with Switzerland, Czechoslovakia, Greece, Italy, Portugal, Romania and Argentina.
 The Latvian representative in this event was Jāzeps Šadeiko.